diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 = METHODOLOGY
 #counter(heading).update(3)

+== Project Workflow
+The overall methodology of the project can be summarized by the workflow diagram below:
+#figure(
+  image("img/workflow-diagram.png", width: 170%),
+  caption: [Project Workflow Diagram]
+)

-== Data Collecting
+== Data Collection
 The data used in this research is taken from the UCI Parkinson's Dataset @parkinsons_uci_dataset.
 The original study presented feature extraction methods for general voice disorders The study included voice recordings from 31 people, including 23 people with Parkinson’s
 Disease (16 males and 7 females) and eight Healthy Controls (3 males and 5 females).
 The dataset contains 195 records, 24 columns including a series of biomedical voice measurements.

 == Data Preprocessing
-Before training the machine learning model, the collected dataset undergoes several preprocessing steps to ensure data quality and model performance:
-  - *Handling Missing Values:* Checked for any missing or null values in the dataset and applied imputation techniques if needed.
-  - *Normalization/Scaling:* Since the dataset contains features with different units and ranges, normalization (e.g., Min-Max Scaling or Standardization) is applied to bring all features to a similar scale, improving model performance.
-  - *Label Encoding:* If categorical values like gender are used, they are converted into numeric format using encoding techniques.
-  - *Train-Test Split:* The dataset is divided into training and testing sets (e.g., 80% training, 20% testing) to evaluate model performance on unseen data.
+Before training the machine learning model, the dataset undergoes essential preprocessing steps to enhance data quality and improve model performance.
+Missing or null values are addressed using appropriate imputation techniques.
+To ensure consistent feature scaling, normalization methods such as Min-Max Scaling or Standardization are applied, especially when features have varying units or ranges.
+Categorical variables, like gender, are converted into numerical form using label encoding.
+Finally, the dataset is split into training and testing sets, typically 70% for training and 30% for testing to evaluate how well the model performs on unseen data.

 == Feature Extraction
 For real-time user input, Parselmouth is used to extract acoustic features like Jitter, Shimmer, HNR, RPDE, DFA, and PPE.
 The UCI Parkinson's Dataset @parkinsons_uci_dataset already contains these pre-extracted features.
+SMOTE techniques can be used to generate samples of minority class in case of imbalance.
 These features help in detecting vocal instability associated with Parkinson’s.

 == Model Building